NavigationContentFooter

 • Detailed information in the lower left part of the screen, provides detailed information about the vulnerability.

-• Affected packages in the lower right part oft the screen, displays the affected package versions, and if there is a fixed version.
+• Affected packages in the lower right part of the screen, displays the affected package versions, and whether there is a fixed version.

 Scanning multiple machines (Optional)

 Vuls is capable of performing security checks on multiple machines.
-To configure a new target, it is required to be in possession of:
+To configure a new target, it is required to have:

 • the remote server’s IP address